-On 30 October 2022, the Group granted 58,450 equity settled share performance rights (2022: 54,850) which have a vesting date of 1 March 2026, to executives and senior managers as part of their long-term incentives.
+On 20 December 2023, the Group granted 81,000 equity settled share performance rights (30 Oct 2023: 58,450) which have a vesting date of 1 March 2026, to executives and senior managers as part of their long-term incentives.
 The performance conditions are linked to total shareholder return ("TSR") and customer satisfaction based on Net Promoter Score ("NPS").
 The performance rights were valued using Monte Carlo Simulation model which considered key assumptions of price volatility and dividend yield.
-The fair value at grant date of each right in Tranche 1 was \$20.72 equating to a total of \$1,211,084.
+The fair value at grant date of each right in Tranche 1 was \$31.93 equating to a total of \$1,341,060.

-On 30 June 2023, the Group granted 14,000 performance rights (2022: 9,500) which have a vesting date of 1 March 2026, to executives and senior managers as part of their long-term incentives.
+On 30 June 2023, the Group granted 14,000 performance rights which have a vesting date of 1 March 2026, to executives as part of their long-term incentives.
 The performance conditions are linked to total shareholder return ("TSR") and customer satisfaction based on Net Promoter Score ("NPS").
 The performance rights were valued using Monte Carlo Simulation model which considered key assumptions of price volatility and dividend yield.
 The fair value at grant date of each right was \$31.27 equating to a total of \$437,780.